02Kenzo/objectionwiki/Running-Patched-iOS-Applications.md

 Once this process is complete, the application should be available on the iOS devices home screen.
 Special note should be taken on the line that reads `Installing 'com.sensepost.myapp'`.
 This is telling you what the "bundle identifier" is for the application you are installing.
 You will need this to run the application itself.

 #### running the application
-Ro tun the application, simply run the `idevicedebug` command, specifying the bundle identifier for the app as the last argument.
+To run the application, simply run the `idevicedebug` command, specifying the bundle identifier for the app as the last argument.
 So, if we were to run a SensePost application:

 ```
 idevicedebug -d run com.sensepost.myapp